 Overview

-Resource-rich, democratic and outward-looking, Mongolia is the world's most sparsely populated country, with 3.3 million people spread over an area almost as big as Queensland.
-Strategically located between Russia to the north and China to the south, landlocked Mongolia is home to rolling grasslands, freshwater lakes, alpine forests, mountain glaciers and vast sand dunes.
+Resource-rich, democratic and outward-looking, Mongolia is the world's most sparsely populated country, with 3.5 million people spread over an area almost as big as Queensland.
+Located between Russia to the north and China to the south, landlocked Mongolia is home to rolling grasslands, freshwater lakes, alpine forests, mountain glaciers and vast sand dunes.

-Mongolia is a rapidly urbanising country, with 67 per cent of its citizens now living in cities.
-It is also a relatively young country, with a median age of only 28 years.
-The majority of Mongolia's population is ethnically Khalkh Mongol, but substantial numbers of Kazakh and Oirat peoples reside in the west of the country.
-Mongolia is administratively divided into 21 ‘aimag’ (states or provinces) and the capital city of Ulaanbaatar.
+Mongolia is a rapidly urbanising country, with 69 per cent of its citizens now living in cities.
+The majority of Mongolia's population is ethnically Khalkh Mongol, but there are around 20 ethnic groups with substantial numbers of Kazakh and Oirat peoples residing in the west of the country.
+Mongolia is administratively divided into 21 'aimag' (states or provinces) and the capital city of Ulaanbaatar.

 Mongolia formally declared its independence in 1911, and then again in 1921 following the Mongolian People's Revolution.
-As a socialist state for most of the 20th century, its agrarian-based economy was centrally-planned.
 Following structural reforms and privatisation in the 1990s, Mongolia emerged as a developing democracy with one of the world's fastest-growing economies.

 From the mid-1990s, Mongolia has pursued a 'third neighbour' policy which seeks to engage countries with similar views on human rights, democracy and free markets.
 Engagement with countries, such as Australia, has helped Mongolia to expand its trade, investment, development cooperation and foreign policy contacts beyond its immediate neighbours.

 Mongolia held its first democratic elections in 1990, after 70 years of single-party rule.
-There are two major political parties in the country: the Mongolian People's Party (MPP), which evolved from the communist single-party government, and the Democratic Party (DP) that grew out of Mongolia's 1990 democracy movement.
+There are two major political parties in the country: the Mongolian People's Party (MPP), and the Democratic Party (DP).

 Since the 1992 Constitution came into effect, eight Presidential Elections have been held in Mongolia.
-On 9 June 2021, Ukhnaagiin Khurelsukh (MPP) was elected President with a large majority in the first round of voting.
-Former President Khaltmaagiin Battulga (DP) had been ruled ineligible to run for a second term following a constitutional ruling.
-The next Presidential Elections will be held in 2027.
+On 9 June 2021, Ukhnaagiin Khurelsukh (MPP) was elected President The next Presidential Elections will be held in 2027.

 Australia established diplomatic relations with Mongolia on 15 September 1972.
 Bilateral engagement accelerated markedly following democratic and free-market reforms in Mongolia during the early 1990s.
-The focus of the bilateral relationship has primarily been on education, development assistance and commercial activities in Mongolia's resources sector.
-There are also growing people-to-people links and deepening political engagement between Australia and Mongolia.
+The focus of the bilateral relationship has been on the growing people to people links, education, development assistance and commercial activities in Mongolia's resources sector.

 People-to-people links between Australia and Mongolia continue to grow strongly.
-Since 1993-94, over 600 Australian scholarships have been provided to Mongolians to study in Australia.
-This has created a vibrant alumni network, affectionately known as ‘Mozzies’, many of whom have become influential Mongolian parliamentarians, officials and businesspeople.
+Since 2009, the Australian Government has supported over 490 Australia Awards Scholarships to Mongolia citizens.
+This has created a vibrant alumni network, affectionately known as 'Mozzies', many of whom have become influential Mongolian parliamentarians, officials and business people.

 Australia and Mongolia cooperate on many global and regional issues, including in defence and security.
 Contributing to international peacekeeping and security has been a particular focus of our cooperation.
 Australians and Mongolians have served together in UN peacekeeping operations including in South Sudan.
 We have also both deployed on coalition operations in Iraq and Afghanistan, as well as peacekeeping operations in Kosovo and Sierra Leone.
 Australia and Mongolia hold regular bilateral defence policy talks, and Australia participates in the annual Khaan Quest peacekeeping exercises hosted by Mongolia.